ibm-cloud-docs/speech-to-text/language-create.md

 You can use the following methods to add words to a custom model:

 -   The `POST /v1/customizations/{customization_id}/words` method adds multiple words at one time.
 You pass a JSON object that provides information about each word via the body of the request.
 The following example adds two custom words, `HHonors` and `IEEE`, to the custom model with the specified ID.
-The `Content-Type` header specifies that JSON data is being passed to the method.
+The required `Content-Type` header specifies that JSON data is being passed to the method.

     ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}}**